rickck11/Coffee-Delivery/README.md

 # Coffee Delivery

 ```
-Challenge: Create a react application that allows the user to add products to a shopping cart and complete the purchase
+Challenge: Create a react application that allows the user to add products to a shopping cart and complete the purchase.
 ```

->Want to test this application?
+>Want to test this application developed for study?
 >Access the example deployed: coffee-delivery.rickelmedias.dev

 #### Project: